apache/hudi/website/docs/configurations.md

 ---

+> #### hoodie.compact.schedule.inline
+> When set to true, compaction service will be attempted for inline scheduling after each write.
+Users have to ensure they have a separate job to run async compaction(execution) for the one scheduled by this writer.
+Users can choose to set both `hoodie.compact.inline` and `hoodie.compact.schedule.inline` to false and have both scheduling and execution triggered by any async process.
+But if `hoodie.compact.inline` is set to false, and `hoodie.compact.schedule.inline` is set to true, regular writers will schedule compaction inline, but users are expected to trigger async job for execution.
+If `hoodie.compact.inline` is set to true, regular writers will do both scheduling and execution inline for compaction<br></br>
+> **Default Value**: false (Optional)<br></br>
+> `Config Param: SCHEDULE_INLINE_COMPACT`<br></br>

+---

 > #### hoodie.compaction.daybased.target.partitions
 > Used by org.apache.hudi.io.compact.strategy.DayBasedCompactionStrategy to denote the number of latest partitions to compact during a compaction run.<br></br>
 > **Default Value**: 10 (Optional)<br></br>